Whale Watching with Connect-123 Volunteers

 Our guides did not recommend bringing cameras on the kayaks but they took photos during the outing and made a DVD available.
 A weekly air survey indicated about 40 whales (including calves) in the Bay.
-There are very few killer whales spotted in Walker Bay so it’s a popular and safe place for the migrating Right Whales to have their babies.
-Some whale behavior pointed out to us included:
+There are few killer whales spotted in Walker Bay, so it’s a popular and safe place for the migrating Right Whales to have their babies.
+Some whale behavior included:

-• Breaching – a whale leaps out of the water, sometimes twirling around (some think a breach is to remove built-up parasites as they slap against the water on the way back down – others that they are having fun)
+- Breaching – leaping out of the water, sometimes twirling around (some think a breach removes parasites as they slap against the water on the way back down – others that the whales are having fun)

-• Lobtailing – a whale sticks its tail out of the water, swings it around, and slaps it on the water
+- Lobtailing – sticking a fluke out of the water, swinging it around, and slapping it on the water

-• Spouting / Blowing – whales blow water out of two blowholes near the top of their head
+- Spouting – blowing water out of blowholes on the top of a whale’s head

-• Spyhopping – a whale pokes its head out of the water to take a look around
+- Spyhopping – poking a head out of the water to take a look around

-• Sailing – whales raise their flukes (tails) vertically out of the water and use them as sails
+- Sailing – raising flukes vertically out of the water to use as sails

 Much to our delight we saw many breaching and lobtailing whales!
 When a whale breaches it builds up energy and momentum and often does it several times in a row.
-We were not allowed to get closer than about 800 feet but enjoyed some spectacular sightings from our kayaks!
-Our bums and feet were soaking wet and the Bay was choppy and cold with some large sea swells, bit it was worth it to see the whales close up.
-We also saw a few fur seals, penguins, cormorants, and gannets.
+We weren’t allowed to get closer than about 800 feet but enjoyed some spectacular sightings from our kayaks!
+Our bums and feet were soaking wet and the Bay was choppy and cold with sea swells, but it was worth it to see the whales close up.
+We also saw fur seals, penguins, cormorants, and gannets.
 The cormorants are amazing and dive as deep as 30 feet into the sea chasing their prey.

-We drove to Hermanus via Sir Lowry’s Pass and went home via the longer winding coastal route through Gordon’s Bay.
+We drove to Hermanus over Sir Lowry’s Pass and returned to Cape Town via the long winding coastal route through Gordon’s Bay.
 The coast was glowing in sunshine and spectacular.
 A perfect ending to a satisfying day full of unique and beautiful memories!